 - By phone call or text – You might be able to request a call or text to receive your PIN number.

-- Email – Some businesses are given the option to receive the PIN via email address.
+- Email – Some businesses are given the option to receive the PIN via email.

-- Instant verification process – If the stars align and you get lucky, you’ll get instant verification!
+- Instant verification – If the stars align and you get lucky, you’ll get instant verification!

 - Video verification – You can have a video call with a Google specialist who will ask you relevant questions about your business.

-Once you are set up and verified, you can start optimising your account.
+Once you are setup and verified, you can start optimising you account.
 Something to remember is that even with a verified account, people can suggest edits so it’s really important to login to your account regularly to make sure your information remains correct.

 What’s in Your Google My Business Account?

-Now that you’re verified, you can see the following information and get access to all the workings of your business listing on Google.
+Now that you’re verified, you can see the following information and get access to all the workings of your Google My Business listing.